nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

           transmission) as a `bytearray` (or `True` if ACK payload is empty).
 Returning the ACK payload can be bypassed by setting the ``send_only`` parameter as `True`.

-    :param bytearray,bytes,list,tuple buf: The payload to transmit.
+    :param buf: The payload to transmit.
 This bytearray must have a length in range [1, 32], otherwise a `ValueError` exception is thrown when the `dynamic_payloads` attribute is enabled.
 This can
         also be a list or tuple of payloads (`bytearray`); in which case, all items in the